kvendrik/dotfiles/README.md

 These dotfiles...
 - **Are a collection of utilities to speed up your workflow**<br>_Optimized for a front-end web development workflow._
 - **Contain no side-effects**<br>_They don't make any changes to your machine without explicit request._
-- **Are configurable where needed**<br>_As much as possible.
-These dotfiles are primarely maintained for personal use so I can't guarantee everything will work out of the box._
+- **Are configurable where needed**<br>_They don't contain info that's specific to myself and are configurable using env variables._
 - **Work best with [Oh My ZSH](https://github.com/robbyrussell/oh-my-zsh)**<br>_As that's what I use myself._

 Wait, there's more...
 - [Option for bootstrapping a new machine and backing up/restoring location dependent config files](#bootstrap)
 - [Cherry-picking option available](#cherry-picking)

+> Disclaimer: These dotfiles are primarely maintained for personal use so I can't guarantee everything will work out of the box.
+It's possible you'll run into errors because you use a different shell, have missing dependencies, or because of other reasons.
+Feel free to resolve the errors in whatever way is most convenient and optionally [contribute](#️-contribute) them back to here.

 ## What's in it?
 Most of the aliases and methods should be pretty self-explanatory.
 Everything is grouped by category and either has self-explanatory code, a usage message, or a comment that explains what it does and why.
 If you see anything that is unclear feel free to clear it up by e.g. adding an extra comment and opening up a pull request.
 If you like some things but not others you can also [cherry-pick](#cherry-picking) the parts you like or fork the repository, make changes, and [open up a PR](#️-contribute).